Cultural and Media Studies BA

 • Cultural and political movements

-A choice of optional modules allows you to study a variety of exciting topics.
+You’ll have a diverse choice of optional modules that allow you to study a variety of exciting topics.

 Year 2

-Compulsory modules deepen your understanding of key theoretical concepts in the study of culture, media and society.
+You’ll deepen your understanding of key theoretical concepts in the study of culture, media and society.
 You also engage with methods and central questions in communications, broadcasting, journalism and digital media studies.
+Optional modules give you the chance to focus on topics that interest you including:

 • Visual culture in Asia